Plasma could cut wind resistance for trucks

 “Our ultimate goal is to reduce the flow separation that occurs on the front corners of the truck,” Vernet says.
 “By adding momentum close to the surface, the size of the separated region is reduced.”

-The project is funded by theand is being conducted in cooperation between truck manufacturer CV AB and the Departments of and at KTH.
+The project is funded by the Swedish Energy Agency and is being conducted in cooperation between truck manufacturer Scania CV AB and the Departments of Aeronautical and Vehicle Engineering and Mechanics at KTH.